-Prague is one of the most beautiful cities in Europe and absolutely perfect for a romantic weekend away.
+Prague is one of the most beautiful cities in Europe and it is absolutely perfect for a romantic weekend away.

-However, with 8 different neighbourhoods split by the Vltava River running through it, there are so many options of where to stay in Prague.
+However, with 8 different Prague neighbourhoods split by the Vltava River running through the middle of the city, there are so many options of where to stay in Prague.
 Don’t worry though, I’ve got your back in this blog post!

 Prague is well-known for its ornate examples of Baroque, Gothic, and Renaissance architecture.
 It is home to one of the best-preserved historic centres in all of Europe, boasts hundreds of cultural attractions worth visiting, and attracts millions of tourists every year.